 The following are the maximum loan amounts per academic year: $5,500 for undergraduates with freshman status, $6,500 for undergraduates attaining sophomore status, and $7,500 for undergraduate students who attain junior or senior status.
 If students do not demonstrate sufficient need to borrow the maximum Direct Stafford subsidized loan, they may borrow the difference in a Direct Stafford unsubsidized loan.
 The maximum borrowing limit for most undergraduates is $31,000.

 Direct PLUS (Parent Loans for Undergraduate Students) Loan: This is a non-need-based loan, which parents may borrow to help defray the cost of their dependent children's education.
 The Direct PLUS enables parents to borrow the full yearly cost of attendance (as determined by the school) minus all other financial aid.
 Otherwise, there is no yearly or cumulative borrowing limit.
 As of July 1, 2011, the student is required to complete a Free Application for Federal Student Aid (FAFSA) in order to apply for the Direct PLUS loan.
 After the FAFSA is completed, borrowers must submit the Direct PLUS loan application to the school for calculation and certification of the maximum loan amount that the parent may borrow per student per year.
-The Direct PLUS loan application is located on the OSFA web site at www.financialaid.umd.edu and select the link "Printable Forms".
+The Direct PLUS loan application can be completed with the Department of Education at www.studentloans.gov .